alilleybrinker/alilleybrinker.github.io/content/blog/2019-04-03-technostructuralism.md

 characterized as "technolibertarian," which believes strongly in the goodness of technology, and the primacy of the individual in determining outcomes.

-This ideology is diametrically opposed to the structuralist view the Steve appears to be taking in his piece, or that tech critics are often taking in their critiques of tech.
+This ideology is diametrically opposed to the structuralist view that Steve appears to be taking in his piece, or that tech critics are often taking in their critiques of tech.
 It plays out in the thousand externalities of tech which go unaddressed.